zaffnet/zaffnet.github.io/_posts/2025-11-25-building-qareen-with-agents.md

 A few weeks ago I shipped [`qareen`](https://github.com/zaffnet/qareen), a framework for picking better few-shot examples.
 The algorithm is useful, but honestly?
 The interesting part was *how* I built it: by conducting a small orchestra of AI coding agents.

-Imagine pair programming, except your pair is five different AIs with strong opinions about code style.
+Imagine pair programming, except the pair consists of five different AIs with strong opinions about code style.
 (They also have a mysterious tendency to import libraries that don't exist.)

 ### The gist of `qareen`